Water security & sanitation in the Eastern Ghats

 Through the formation of strong water committees who can raise the required funds for ongoing maintenance and management of the systems ensuring sustainability.

-To advocate for local government authorities to fund and implement more gravity fed water systems.
+Continue to advocate for local government authorities to fund more gravity fed water system

 Activities» To develop Micro Level Plans (MLPs) to be used to secure government or other funding for future GFWSs.